ngem1/universal-remote-card/README.md

 Instead of copying the same custom actions across multiple remote cards, you can put custom actions in an array in a JSON or YAML file on your Home Assistant server's config www folder and fetch them by filename, like `local/remote_card_custom_actions.yaml`.

 If you are updating from an older version of this card, you may find that your configurations no longer work.
 Sorry!
-To upgrade them, click the button `UPDATE OLD CONFIG` at the bottom of the general tab.
+To upgrade them, click the button `Update old config` at the bottom of the general tab.
 It should update your configuration to work with newer versions of this card.

 # Layout